Can Cayenne Pepper Improve Athletic Performance?

 cayenne improves carbohydrate oxidation.

-was significantly higher in the red-pepper diet period than in the control diet
+oxidation was significantly higher in the red-pepper diet period than in the

-period while the lipid oxidation was lower in the red-pepper diet period than
+control diet period while the lipid oxidation was lower in the red-pepper diet

-in the control diet period for 150 min after the meal" (Yoshioka, 1995, para.
+period than in the control diet period for 150 min after the meal" (Yoshioka, 1995, para.
 1).
-But what is "carbohydrate
+But what is

-It basically means the body's burning of extra carbohydrates.
-Extra carbohydrates can become bodyfat and thus
+The preceding basically means the body's burning of extra carbohydrates.
+Extra carbohydrates can become

-it's essentially a thermogenic reaction due to exercise stress and is highly desirable.
-It is a key component of
+bodyfat and thus it's essentially a thermogenic reaction due to exercise stress and is highly desirable.
+It is a

 SIDEBAR: As a side note, one of the advantages of weight training is